 The next day we drove to our second hotel in Galway.
 On the way we stopped at the pretty village of Spiddal where all the shop and pub signs were in Irish.
 This was where my Scottish Gaelic came in handy – I was surprised to see how similar the two languages were.
 Upon arrival in Galway, I met up with my friend Lindsay, a speaker of Irish, and it was fun to compare Irish and Scottish Gaelic phrases with her.

-The final day was spent in the medieval town of Athenry, just a short drive from Galway.
+We spent a day in the medieval town of Athenry, just a short drive from Galway.
 The town is full of history with a castle and medieval abbey to visit as well as an interesting museum.
 We finished our trip in the lively city of Galway where we had dinner in the Latin Quarter and enjoyed a drink in a traditional Irish bar before heading home.
-Overall, a wonderful trip and we will be back!